pt199vr/NET_PROJECT/README.md

     3) A pc that gets all the pictures and do the calculation on them.

 #REQUIREMENTS
-In order to correctly use the code you need to install those libraries on each devide:
+In order to correctly use the code you need to install those libraries and set up the environment for each devide:

     PC requirements:
         pip update